jambalong/portfolio/src/_posts/2025-11-05-rails-kamal-7-deployment-errors.md

 `ActiveRecord::ConnectionNotEstablished: connection to server on socket "/var/run/postgresql/.s.PGSQL.5432" failed`

 This looked like a networking issue again, but the root cause was actually simpler and more critical: Empty DATABASE_URL.
-The variable which was defined in the secrets file, was not being injected into the running container.
+The variable which was defined in the secrets file was not being injected into the running container.

-I therefore confirmed `DATABASE_URL` was explicitly listed under:
+I therefore confirmed that `DATABASE_URL` was explicitly listed under:

 ```yaml
 ## config/deploy.yml